Getting Started With OCaml

 module Mem_store_json_value = Irmin_mem.KV.Make(Irmin.Contents.Json_value)

-For example, using Men_store_json_value we can assign {"x": 1, "y": 2, "z": 3} to the key a/b/c:
+For example, by using Men_store_json_value, we can assign {"x": 1, "y": 2, "z": 3} to the key a/b/c:

 let contents_equal = Irmin.Type.(unstage (equal Mem_store_json_value.contents_t))